 - When your kit has arrived at the laboratory, and when your results are ready.

-Where you may require treatment or onward care, or in certain circumstances where our system determines you may need additional support (for example if we believe you may be at risk) our care partners may make direct contact with you.
+Where you may require treatment or onward care, or in certain circumstances where our system determines you may need additional support (for example if we believe you may be at risk) our clinical partners may make direct contact with you.

+If we have an urgent need to speak to you regarding your results, we will telephone you using the mobile number registered to your account.
 If our clinical partners really need to contact you regarding treatment or onward care and are unable to do so (i.e. after a number of unsuccessful attempts) they may contact your GP to ensure you can receive the care you need.

 Sometimes we have a legal duty to provide personal information to other organisations.

 We may also share your personal information where allowed under data protection legislation, known as exemptions, and it is more important than protecting your privacy.
 This doesn’t happen often, but in these circumstances, we may share your information: